-Join John Arnold for an in-depth discussion in this video Previewing your email, part of Up and Running with Constant Contact.
+Join John Arnold for an in-depth discussion in this video Previewing your email, part of Learning Constant Contact.

 …When you're happy with your email design and your content, click on…Preview to see how your email will look in a variety of contexts.…You can send yourself or a colleague up to five test emails.…It's a good idea to send your email to a…colleague who can spot any errors or omissions for you.…You can also add a personal note to the top of the email.…To send a test email, click Send a Test.…You can view and print a printable version of your email.…A printed email comes in handy when you want to show people what…your emails are like before they sign up for your email list.…You can preview a text only version of your email just in case…you have anyone on your email list who can only receive text-based emails.…